MicrosoftDocs/learn/learn-pr/azure/intro-microsoft-data-classification-data-protection/includes/1-introduction.md

 Learn and understand Microsoft technologies used for data classification and data protection.
-Learn about sensitivity labels and their usage for data protection, as well as about Microsoft CASB solution <!--- I think CASB acronym is not widely used and I would suggest to use full form instead (cloud access security broker). ---> and Office 365 message encryption.
+Learn about sensitivity labels and their usage for data protection, as well as about Microsoft cloud access security broker solution and Office 365 message encryption.

 Contoso, Ltd. is a medium-size financial services company in London with a branch office in New York.
 Most of its compute environment runs on-premises on Windows Server, whereas its cloud services are under evaluation.